 - Gives brisk, personal expat advice and educational overviews for each city,

 - Pinpoints transition issues between school systems (British to IB, American to British, French to British etc), countries, hemispheres;

 - Decodes exams and scores (IGCSE, IB, SAT, AP, etc);

 - Separates the bogus from the legit (accreditation agencies, alleged inspections etc)

 School reviews are unsolicited – they’re selected and paid for by the Guide and not the school.
 It's the international version of The Good Schools Guide, and like that 35 year UK best-seller, the Good Schools Guide International is forthright, occasionally irreverent, and pulls no punches.

-So how do GSGI editors know what they know about schools?
+So how do GSGI writers know what they know about schools?

-From countless interviews with other parents and finally her own visit to the school and interviews with as many people as possible there (teachers, principal, college councilors, students, etc).
+From countless interviews with other parents and finally his/her own visit to the school and interviews with as many people as possible there (teachers, principal, college councillors, students, etc).